Uprooted (novel): Publication history

 Uprooted was published in 2015 by Del Rey Books in New York, and by Pan Books in London.
-It has been translated into Chinese, Czech, Dutch, French, Polish, Spanish, Thai, and Ukrainian.
+It has been translated into at least nine languages.
 A limited edition of 750 copies, with illustrations by Donato Giancola, was published by Grim Oak Press of Seattle in 2018.
 The edition contains 33 full-page monochrome plates, for a frontispiece and one illustration in each chapter.

 Scholarly and critical reception

 Origins

 Uprooted is influenced by Polish folklore: Novik was brought up on Polish fairytales.
 The protagonist's name references a story, Agnieszka Skrawek Nieba (Agnieszka Piece of Sky) by the Polish children's author and translator Natalia Gałczyńska; Novik specially liked the story as a child.
 Baba Jaga is a common bogeyman in Slavic folklore, including in the Polish stories that Novik used to hear at bedtime.
 The "birthday song about living a hundred years", to whose melody Agnieszka chants the spell which cures the Dragon of corruption, is the Polish birthday song Sto lat, meaning literally "[May you live] one hundred years".
 The lyrics of another song quoted in the book, "about the spark on the hearth, telling its long stories", are a translation of a part of the Polish bedtime song Bajka iskierki (or, Z popielnika na Wojtusia) by Janina Porazińska.
 At the final feast, Agnieszka tastes zhurek, a phonetic spelling of an Eastern European sour rye soup known in Poland as żur or żurek.